New York Cancer Genomics Research Network Meeting

 University of California San Francisco “Targeting the Myeloid Compartment in a Non-Germline GEM Model for High-Risk Neuroblastoma”

 DISCUSSION AND Q&A

 Moderated by Harold Varmus, MD

 Discussion and Q&A will take place after each speaker presents.

-These meetings are held on the first Tuesday of each month; when held in person, they are attended by principal investigators and their trainees in the New York region, and are intended to be viewed by anyone in the world with an internet connection.
+These meetings are held on the first Tuesday of each month; are attended, when held in person, by principal investigators in the New York region and their trainees; and are intended to be viewed by anyone in the world with an internet connection.

 Any questions on this event, contact email@example.com.